Scotland Tour: Scottish Highlands & Lowlands

 Day 6Edinburgh Castle

 Located on the Firth of Forth’s southern shore, Edinburgh is a UNESCO World Heritage Site and Scotland’s capital.
 With its medieval Old Town and elegant gardens and neoclassical buildings in the Georgian New Town, this is a gorgeous city.
-Towering over the city is Edinburgh Castle, home to Scotland’s crown jewels and the Stone of Destiny, an ancient symbol of Scotland’s monarchy.
+Towering over the city is Edinburgh Castle, home to Scotland’s crown jewels, and the Stone of Destiny, an ancient symbol of Scotland’s monarchy.
 There has been a royal castle on the site since the 12th century.

-Nearby Holyrood Palace has served as the principal residence of the Kings and Queens of Scots since the 16th century, and was Queen Elizabeth II’s home when in Edinburgh.
+Nearby Holyrood Palace has served as the principal residence of the Kings and Queens of Scots since the 16th century and was Queen Elizabeth II’s home when in Edinburgh.
 Enjoy an afternoon walking tour of historic Edinburgh before returning to Dirleton.
 (B/D)

 Day 7Rosslyn Chapel, Linlithgow Palace, Forth Bridge, Stirling Castle

 Our day is filled with captivating sites.
 Rosslyn Chapel is a tiny 15th-century church with extraordinary treasures secreted within.
-Every conceivable roof rib, capital, boss, arch and corbel is encrusted with human and animal figures, moldings and foliage.
+Every conceivable roof rib, capital, boss, arch, and corbel is encrusted with human and animal figures, moldings, and foliage.

 Magnificent Linlithgow Palace was one of the principal residences of the Scottish monarchs in the 15th and 16th centuries.
 Without defensive walls or a well-fortified position, Linlithgow was an exquisite pleasure retreat.
-With four wings arranged around a central courtyard, and one of the finest medieval interiors in Scotland including a massive Great Hall, it embodied imperial splendor and power.
+With four wings arranged around a central courtyard and one of the finest medieval interiors in Scotland, including a massive Great Hall, it embodied imperial splendor and power.
 Several noble family members were born in this royal manor, including James V and his daughter, Mary Queen of Scots.

 Next, view the Forth Bridge, crossing the Forth estuary near Edinburgh and designated a UNESCO World Heritage property.
-It remains one of the greatest cantilever trussed bridges and continues to carry passengers and freight today.
+It remains one of the greatest cantilever-trussed bridges and continues to carry passengers and freight today.

 After seeing Stirling Castle, one of the finest examples of Renaissance style in Scotland, continue to the 18th-century country town of Dunkeld.
-Time permitting, stop by Dunkeld Cathedral built in stages between 1260 and 1501.
+Time permitting, stop by Dunkeld Cathedral, built in stages between 1260 and 1501.
 It became an important religious site for the early Celtic Church when the relics of the Irish saint, Columba, were moved here from Iona, Scotland’s remote western island and important medieval monastic center.
-Overnight in the Dunkeld House Hotel in Dunkeld, a graceful country house hotel overlooking the River Tay.
-(B/D)

 Day 8Blair Castle, Cardu Distillery Tour

 Our first stop today is Blair Castle, the home of the Atholl family for over seven centuries.
 The castle has had a diverse history, witnessing both turbulent and peaceful times, enlarged and adapted over 750 years.
-Home to politicians, soldiers, agriculturalists and entrepreneurs, the family history is brought to life against a backdrop of fine 18th century interiors and Scots Baronial architecture, in 30 rooms.
+Home to politicians, soldiers, agriculturalists, and entrepreneurs, the family history is brought to life against a backdrop of fine 18th-century interiors and Scots Baronial architecture in 30 rooms.

-Besides history and golf, Scotland is known for its single malt Scottish whisky.
-The word whisky itself derives from the Scottish Gaelic uisge beitha, or ‘water of life’.
+Besides history and golf, Scotland is known for its single-malt Scottish whisky.
+The word whisky itself derives from the Scottish Gaelic uisge beitha, or ‘water of life.’
 After lunch, we will stop at a distillery for a tour and tasting.
-Transfer to Aberlour and overnight for two nights at the Dowans Hotel, a grand Victorian mansion converted into a hotel.
-(B/D)

 Day 9Tomintoul Highland Games

-Today will be a highlight of the trip as we join the festivities at the Tomintoul Highland Games, one of Scotland’s longest running.
-The exciting events include highland dancing, piping competitions and tossing of the caber where men heave a telephone pole-like beam so that it turns over in the air and falls on the ground directly opposite the man who threw it…a feat of strength and skill.
+Today will be a highlight of the trip as we join the festivities at the Tomintoul Highland Games, one of Scotland’s longest-running.
+The exciting events include highland dancing, piping competitions, and tossing of the caber, where men heave a telephone pole-like beam so that it turns over in the air and falls on the ground directly opposite the man who threw it…a feat of strength and skill.

 Tonight’s elegant dinner will include a specially arranged whisky tasting.
 (B/D)